ewine-project/Flexible-GFDM-PHY/README.md

 The transceiver project is still in development and a improved version of the receiver will be uploaded.

-Update Synchronization - recommended parameters: shift_threshold = -2;
+Updated Synchronization - recommended parameters: shift_threshold = -2;
 min_threshold = 0,001;
 preamble scale = 7;